SKIINGIN THE MARMOLADA AREA

 From here you can take a breathtaking slope along the 12km of the Marmolada glacier, the historic "Bellunese", the longest piste in the Dolomites and voted by the international specialist press as the most lovely of all Alpine pistes.
 The ski resort is completed by the delightful Mount Padon slopes which always have good snow cover and, with a 900m gradient, they have runs for skiers of all levels of expertise, plus a learning slope for beginners and spaces equipped for the needs of all family.
 Mount Padon also grants easy access to the spectacular ski runs of Sella Ronda.

-These are plenty of opportunities for fans of cross-country skiing with a 7.5km trail, plus snowboarding and Telemark skiing.
+There are plenty of opportunities for fans of cross-country skiing with a 7.5km trail of Malga Ciapela.

 THE GREAT WAR TOUR, SELLA RONDA AND DOLOMITI SUPERSKI